 Alcove Bathtubs: Pros and Cons

-• Efficient use of space: Neatly fits into small spaces or compact room layout.
+• Efficient use of space: An alcove bathtub fits neatly into small bathrooms or compact layouts, making it a smart choice for urban homes.

-• Cost: Typically less expensive than freestanding or drop-in tubs.
+• Affordable cost: Typically less expensive than freestanding or drop-in bathtubs, an alcove bathtub offers great value.

-• Limited design flexibility: Must be placed between three walls.
+• Limited design flexibility: Must be installed between three walls, which can restrict layout options.

-2. Framing support: Attach ledger boards to support the bathtub.
+2. Framing Support: Install ledger boards or framing to support the weight of the alcove bathtub.

-5. Attach to walls: Screw flanges to studs, then seal with a waterproof tape or caulk.
+5. Securing the Tub: Fasten the flange to the studs, then seal edges with waterproof tape or caulk.

-6. Wall finishing: Apply cement board or tile backer, then tile.
+6. Wall Finishing: Add cement board or tile backer, then finish with tile or wall panels.

 The image illustrates the step-by-step process of installing an alcove tub, showing framing support, plumbing prep, leveling the tub, and securing it to the walls. | ACE DECOR